- Closing reflections on the Messiah in Sukkot

 The false teachers of the world hate the conviction that the Father of Lights (Avi HaMe’orot) sends upon them.

-The religious elites are no better than the rest of us #1.
-The Light of the World (Or Ha’Olam) was clearly telling the Jewish religious leaders of His day (and their successors in our day) that they are all definitely not the elite spiritual leaders they have declared themselves to be.
+The elites are no better than us #1.
+The Light of the World (Or Ha’Olam) was clearly telling the Jewish religious leaders of his day (and their successors in our day) that they are all definitely not the elite spiritual leaders they have declared themselves to be.
 They are full of the sin of pride.
 They are arrogant.

-The religious elites are no better than the rest of us #2.
+The elites are no better than us #2.
 In the righteous perfectly pure eyes of Adonai the ultra-religious are no better than the rest of us.
 They are worse!
 This is so because they claim to be something they are not, righteous by the merits of their own works.

-The religious elites are no better than the rest of us #3.
+The elites are no better than us #3.
 The religious elites are not rich in Adonai.
 They are poor stewards of the wealth and power that they have accumulated for themselves.
 Like the common people they are all sinners in need of a Savior.
 Yet, unlike the common people they commit the evil deed.

-The Bramble Bush rabbinate claims to be righteous before G-d when it is not:
+The Bramble Bush rabbinate claims to be righteous before God when it is not:

-The counterfeit righteous ones and holy ones #1.
-When the Messiah rebuked them for their evil deeds the leaders of all of the Jewish sects hated Him.
-They all plotted to kill Him.
+The counterfeit righteous ones #1.
+When the Messiah rebuked them for their evil deeds the leaders of all of the Jewish sects hated him.
+They plotted as a group to kill him.
 They insisted that the Gentiles (the Romans) take the lead in helping them murder the Chosen One.
 Instead of doing Teshuvah (repentance and returning to the Holy One) as the Messiah directed the religious leaders to do, they plotted to kill the Righteous One, the Savior of all Men (HaMoshia l’chol Adam).

-The counterfeit righteous ones and holy ones #2.
-The counterfeit righteous ones and holy ones (Tzedukim-Sadducees and Prushim-Pharisees) hated the Messiah because in their extreme self-vanity they hated His convicting Message.
+The counterfeit righteous ones #2.
+The counterfeit righteous ones and holy ones (Tzedukim-Sadducees and Prushim-Pharisees) hated the Messiah because in their extreme self-vanity they hated his convicting Message.
 They were elitists.
 They were the upper class religious and political leaders of their day.
 So they absolutely hated the Message of the Light; especially that they were no better than their common, less-educated and less religious brothers and sisters.

 The Bramble Bush has always been opposed to the will of the Father of Mercies: